Home » How To » How to Broadcast 24fps on TVs

 Today, the problems associated with reproducing 24-frame content on modern HDR displays call into question the need to maintain this standard.
 On OLED or QD-OLED home screens with high brightness and contrast characteristics, image shake becomes noticeable, causing discomfort for viewers.

-Technology manufacturers offer various solutions, such as motion smoothing, but they do not always take into account the author’s idea and may not reproduce content in the way the creators intended.
+Technology manufacturers offer various solutions, such as motion smoothing.
+Still, they do not always consider the author’s idea and may not reproduce content as the creators intended.
 This points to the need to reconsider frame rate standards in the era of HDR cinematography to balance technical capabilities and artistic vision.

 Rethinking 24fps in the Age of HDR

 Cinema projections at 24 frames per second with a brightness of 14 foot-lamberts (about 48 nits) have historically served as the gold standard for movie theaters, providing satisfactory viewing quality in dark auditoriums.
-However, with the advent of HDR technology and modern displays such as OLED and QD-OLED, this standard faces new challenges.
-The problem manifests itself in the form of image shake, especially noticeable when viewed in bright or contrasty scenes, which can lead to viewer discomfort.
+However, this standard faces new challenges with the advent of HDR technology and modern displays such as OLED and QD-OLED.
+The problem manifests itself in image shake, especially noticeable when viewed in bright or contrasty scenes, which can lead to viewer discomfort.

 It is interesting to note that cinematography, despite its technological advantages, now seems outdated compared to the capabilities of home devices.
-The controversy revolves around why content, especially TV series that are not getting the big screen treatment, continue to be produced according to outdated norms laid down back in the projector era.
+The controversy revolves around why content, especially TV series, that do not get the big screen treatment continues to be produced according to outdated norms in the projector era.

 In Hollywood, the solution is to increase the frame rate to 48, 60, and sometimes 120 frames per second to eliminate the shake effect.
 However, this entails the risk of losing the cinematic atmosphere and creating a “soap opera” effect.